Kareem Larrimore

-Early years
+Early life

 Larrimore attended Locke High School, where he played only one year of football as a cornerback and returner.
 Because of poor grades, he spent one year after graduating earning his GED, before walking-on at Cerritos Junior College where he was a two-year starter at cornerback and was named junior college All-American as a sophomore.

 After the gang-related death of his brother, he transferred to West Texas A&M, where he received Division II All-American and All-Lone Star Conference honors.

 As a junior in 1998, he had 34 tackles (4 for loss), two interceptions (which he returned for 90 yards and one touchdown) and 7 passes defensed, along with 20 kickoff returns for 532 yards (26.6 avg.) and one touchdown of 100 yards (tied a school record).

 As a senior in 1999, he missed the season opener, but played the rest of the year, registering 32 tackles, 5 interceptions (which he returned for 109 total yards and a 74-yard touchdown) and 10 passes defensed, along with 15 kickoff returns for 318 yards.
 After the season, he played in the Blue-Gray All-Star Game, where he returned a kickoff 99 yards for a touchdown, which was a first in the 62-year history of the game.
 He also played in the Senior Bowl.

 Professional career

 Dallas Cowboys

-Larrimore was selected by the Dallas Cowboys in the fourth round (109th overall) of the 2000 NFL Draft, after dropping because of character concerns and failing a marijuana test in the scouting combine.
+Larrimore was selected by the Dallas Cowboys in the fourth round (109th overall) of the 2000 NFL draft, after dropping because of character concerns and failing a marijuana test in the scouting combine.

 He impressed the team with his athletic ability from the beginning and moved ahead of fellow rookie draft picks Dwayne Goodrich and Mario Edwards.
 Two weeks into training camp, he was named the starter at left cornerback in place of a retired Kevin Smith.
 He was just the second rookie in franchise history (Ron Francis was the first) to start at cornerback in the season opener, but he struggled and was replaced with the more experienced Phillippi Sparks after the fourth game of the season.
 The move didn't sit well with Larrimore and violations of team rules started to affect his standing with the team.
 He appeared in 15 games (4 starts), making 20 defensive tackles, one quarterback pressure, 2 forced fumbles and 7 special teams tackles.

 In 2001, he was suspended for the final preseason game, the season opener and fined for missing curfew when the Cowboys traveled to Mexico City to play the Oakland Raiders in the American Bowl.
 On October 23, he was released, with reports later surfacing that he had been fined at least 11 other times for various reasons.
 He appeared in 4 games (2 starts), posting 8 tackles and 2 passes defensed.

 Larrimore played for the Cowboys for two seasons, appearing in 19 regular season games (15 in 2000, four in 2001) and starting in 6 games.